Zinabuf/GCIM/README.md

 The data preparation follows: All data files should be split into two files for discovery and target data for Genetic data, Outcome(phenotype data), exposure(environmental data), and confounder variables.

 Genetic data
-The genetic data should be in Plink binary format(.bed, .bim, and .fam) then it should be split into the discovery dataset(ideally 80% of the data ) and the target dataset(the remaining target dataset)
+The genetic data should be in Plink binary format(.bed, .bim, and .fam), and then it should be split into the discovery dataset(ideally 80% of the data ) and the target dataset(the remaining 20% of the data)